scikit-hep/awkward/docs-sphinx/reference/ak.types.ArrayType.rst

     >>> ak.type(array.layout)
     var * float64

-This distinction is between an :doc:`ak.types.ArrayType` and the :doc:`ak.types.ListType` it contains.
+This distinction is between an :class:`ak.types.ArrayType` and the :class:`ak.types.ListType` it contains.

 .. code-block:: python